Chrysler LA engine: Magnum 8.0 L V10

-Magnums today
+Crate engines

-Chrysler offers a line of crate engines based on the Magnum designed to bolt into older muscle cars and street rods with little modification.
-Some of the changes to facilitate this were using a 1970-93 water pump so that older pulleys and brackets could be used, as well as an intake manifold that uses a carburetor instead of electronic fuel injection.
+Chrysler has offered a line of crate engines based on the Magnum designed to bolt into older muscle cars and street rods with little modification.
+Some of the changes to facilitate this were using a 1970–93 coolant pump so that older pulleys and brackets could be used, as well as an intake manifold that uses a carburetor instead of electronic fuel injection.
 With a high lift cam and single plane intake, the crate Magnum 360 CID was rated at 380 hp with the Magnum heads.
 Later models equipped with "R/T" or aluminum cylinder heads produced 390 hp.
-A 425 hp bolt-in fuel injection conversion kit is also available.
+A 425 hp bolt-in fuel injection conversion kit has also been available.

-Identifying a Magnum engine

-The easiest way to differentiate a bare Magnum block from a LA is by checking for the presence of the two crankshaft position sensor mounting bosses on the right rear top of the block, just to the rear of the cylinder head deck surface.
-Bosses = Magnum.
-Keeping in mind that the earlier TBI engines also have crank sensors in this position.

-All Magnum engines were stamped with a unique engine ID number.
-This was located on a flat impression on the cylinder block's right side, near the oil pan gasket surface.
-From 1992 to 1998, the ID was 19 digits long.
-An example would be: